dstore-dbap/LumberMill/src/gambolputty/output/README.md

 #####WebHdfsSink

-Store events via webhdfs/httpfs.
+Store events in hdfs via webhdfs.

 server: webhdfs/https node
 user: Username for webhdfs.
 path: Path to logfiles.
 String my contain any of pythons strtime directives.
 name_pattern: Filename pattern.
 String my conatain pythons strtime directives and event fields.
 format: Which event fields to use in the logline, e.g. '%(@timestamp)s - %(url)s - %(country_code)s'
-store_interval_in_secs: sending data to es in x seconds intervals.
+store_interval_in_secs: Sending data to es in x seconds intervals.
-batch_size: sending data to es if event count is above, even if store_interval_in_secs is not reached.
+batch_size: Sending data to es if event count is above, even if store_interval_in_secs is not reached.
-backlog_size: maximum count of events waiting for transmission.
+backlog_size: Maximum count of events waiting for transmission.
 Events above count will be dropped.
+compress: Compress output as gzip file.
+For this to be effective, the batch size should not be too small.

 Configuration example: